Infinite-dimensional port-Hamiltonian systems with a stationary interface: Exponential Stability

 Since \eqref{Lemma Auxiliary Lemma for Exponential Stablity 2 - Inequality 2} is clear for $x_0 = 0$, assume that $0 \neq x_0 \in D(A_{\mathcal{Q}_0})$ and let $x(\cdot,\cdot)$ be the corresponding solution.
 Choose $\gamma > 0$, $\tau > 0$ such that $\tau > 2 \gamma (b-a)$ and define the function $F \colon [a,b]\setminus \{ 0 \} \to [0, \infty)$ by

 In general, $F$ does not have a continuous extension to $[a,b]$, as $F(0^-) \neq F(0^+)$.

-Recall that on domains not containing the interface position, the operator $\mathcal{J}_0$ defined in \eqref{Operator Jl} acts as the differential operator $P_1 \frac{d}{dz}$, where $P_1$ is given in \eqref{Matrix P1}.
+Recall that on subdomains not containing the interface position $l = 0$, the operator $\mathcal{J}_0$ defined in \eqref{Operator Jl} acts as the differential operator $P_1 \frac{d}{dz}$, where $P_1$ is given in \eqref{Matrix P1}.
+Furthermore, by \ref{MatrixQ0Assumption1}, $F$ is differentiable on the subdomains $(a,0)$ and $(0,b)$.
 Following the proof of \cite[Lemma 9.1.2]{Jacob2012}, it can be shown that if $\gamma$ and $\tau$ are sufficiently large, then there is a $\kappa > 0$ such that

 Applying Gr{\"o}nwall's Lemma (see, e.g., \cite[Section 2.4]{Teschl2012}), the following holds on the respective subdomain:

 We want to show that there is some $\tilde{C} > 0$ such that for all $z \in [a,b] \setminus \{ 0 \}$ we have